geleto/cascador-ai/README.md

 For renderers created with `.withTemplate`, `.withScript`, or their `.loads...` variants, you can use a powerful set of properties to inject data, transform outputs, and manage dependencies.
 These properties are **only available** on renderers that use Cascada processing.

-### prompt / script
+### prompt
-The heart of your renderer - the template or script that gets processed.
+The same 'prompt' property that by default has the text-only prompt is now the heart of your renderer - the template or script that gets processed.
 Set it in the configuration object when creating the renderer.
--   `prompt`: Used by template-based renderers like `TextGenerator.withTemplate`.
--   `script`: Used by script-based renderers like `ScriptRunner.withScript`.

 ### context
 Provides data and methods that can be accessed within templates and scripts.
 Both the data and method returns can be asynchronous (promises are automatically handled), keeping your logic clean and powerful.
 Here’s what you can add to the `context` object:
 - **Static Values**: Simple strings, numbers, or objects (e.g., `'London'`, `42`, `{ key: 'value' }`).
 - **Synchronous Functions**: Basic logic or transformations (e.g., `(x) => x.toUpperCase()`).
 - **Asynchronous Functions**: API calls, database queries, or file reads (e.g., `async () => await fetch(...)`).